psi4/psi4/doc/sphinxman/source/dft.rst

 :ref:`Meta Functionals <table:dft_meta>`
-    We have recently implemented the M05 classes of meta functionals in PSI4.
-Note that these functionals are not appropriate for modeling dispersion interactions, as they lack dispersion physics.
+    We have recently implemented the M05 classes of meta functionals in
+    |PSIfour|.
+Note that these functionals are not appropriate for modeling
+    dispersion interactions, as they lack dispersion physics.
 A -D functional (Such as the much cheaper B97-D) should be used instead.